Glossary

 Heavy refurbishment bridging loans

-Heavy refurbishment Bridging finance is normally arranged on properties requiring structural alteration, and/or planning permission or permitted development is needed for the required works.
+Heavy refurbishment bridging finance is normally arranged on properties requiring structural alteration, and/or planning permission or permitted development is needed for the required works.
 Interest rates tend to be slightly higher on this type of product to reflect the additional work and risk adopted by the lender.

 Interest generated